 We charter-in most of our fleet.
-As of December 31, 2021, of the 118 vessels through which we provide transport services globally, 114 are chartered (including 106 vessels accounted as right-of-use assets under the accounting guidance of IFRS 16 and 4 vessels accounted under sale and leaseback refinancing agreements), which represents a percentage of chartered vessels that is significantly higher than the industry average of 50% (according to Alphaliner).
+As of December 31, 2023, of the 144 vessels through which we provide transport services globally, 135 are chartered (accounted as right-of-use assets under the accounting guidance of IFRS 16), which represents a percentage of chartered vessels that is significantly higher than the industry average of 44% (according to Alphaliner).
 Any rise in charter hire rates could adversely affect our results of operations.

-While there have been fluctuations in the demand in the container shipping market, charter demand is currently very high for all vessel sizes, leading to an imbalance in supply and demand and a shortage of vessels available for hire, increased charter rates and longer charter periods dictated by owners.
-In order to meet the growing cargo demand during the second half of 2020 and throughout 2021, we have increased our chartered operated fleet from 86 as of January 1, 2021, to 114 as of December 31, 2021, including the charter of 8 additional car carrier vessels.
-In addition, during 2021 we have entered into strategic long term charter agreements.
-See "Item 4.B - Business Overview - Our vessel fleet - Strategic chartering agreements".
+While there have been fluctuations in the demand in the container shipping market, during 2021 and the first half of 2022, charter demand was very high for all vessel sizes, leading to an imbalance in supply and demand and a shortage of vessels available for hire, increased charter rates and longer charter periods dictated by owners, and we took steps to increase our vessel capacity in response.
+See "Item 4.B - Business Overview - Our vessel fleet."
+Since September 2022, charter hire rates have been normalizing with vessel availability for hire still low (compared to pre-COVID-19 levels).

-In order to mitigate the steep increase in charter hire rates, during the second half of 2021 we have completed the purchase transaction of eight secondhand vessels, ranging from 1,100 to 4,250 TEUs each, in several separate transactions, and we may purchase additional secondhanded vessels if we evaluate such purchase is more suited to our needs than other available alternatives.
-We are also a party to a number of other long-term charter agreements and may enter into additional long-term agreements based on our assessment of current and future market conditions and trends.
-As of December 31, 2021, 80.7% of our chartered-in vessels (or 81.6% in terms of TEU capacity) were chartered under leases for terms exceeding one year, and we may be unable to take full advantage of short-term reductions in charter hire rates with respect to such longer-term charters.
+We are a party to a number of other long-term charter agreements and may enter into additional long-term agreements based on our assessment of current and future market conditions and trends.
+As of December 31, 2023, 74.8% of our chartered-in vessels (or 81.9% in terms of TEU capacity) have a remaining charter period that exceeds one year, and we may be unable to take full advantage of short-term reductions in charter hire rates with respect to such longer-term charters.
 In addition, in the future we may substitute a short-term charter of one year or less with a long-term charter exceeding one year, which could cause our costs to increase quickly compared to competitors with longer-term charters or owned vessels.
-To the extent we replace vessels that are chartered-in under short-term leases with vessels that are chartered-in under long- term leases or that are owned by us, the principal amount of our long-term contractual obligations would increase.
-There can be no assurance that the terms of any such long- term leases will be favorable to us in the long run.
+To the extent we replace vessels that are chartered-in under short-term leases with vessels that are chartered-in under long-term leases or that are owned by us, the principal amount of our long-term contractual obligations would increase.
+There can be no assurance that the terms of any such long-term leases will be favorable to us in the long run.

-We may face difficulties in chartering or owning enough vessels, including large vessels, to support our growth strategy due to the possible shortage of vessel supply in the market.
+We may face difficulties in chartering or owning enough vessels in the future, including large vessels, to support our growth strategy due to the possible shortage of vessel supply in the market.